 The scenes depicted in beautifully vibrant stained glass on either side of the interior actually depict important historical events in Montreal’s history.

 For $8.00 per person which goes to the upkeep of the Basilica, you can gain access to take in the incredible interiors and even catch a choir or organ performance if you time it just right.

 In addition to visiting, there are also events such as Aura which is a sound and light show which people can purchase tickets for in advance.

 Or if you find yourselves in the area during the holidays there are multiple Christmas events including a mass on Christmas Eve and Christmas Day that are beautiful.

 The queue to get inside can get quite long during the holidays so definitely worth getting there as early as possible so you don’t have to wait.

+Start at the Marche Bonsecours.
 For more than 200 years this double domed building was used as the city’s public market, and briefly housed the Canadian Parliament for one session in 1849.

-While not directly attached to the Marche, there is also a fantastic open-air restaurant and bar right across the way near the Ferris wheel called Terrace Bonsecours which boasts some of the most spectacular views of the city from the top.
+There is also a fantastic open-air restaurant and bar right across the way near the Ferris wheel called Terrace Bonsecours which boasts some of the most spectacular views of the city from the top.